-- All children are entitled to quality first teaching adapted to match their individual needs to enable them to access the curriculum.
-The approach to teaching and learning may be adapted to suit their individual needs. - Class teachers and/or support staff may be allocated to work with your child on a 1-1 basis or in a small group to target more specific needs. - If appropriate, specialist equipment may be provided for your child e.g. writing slopes, coloured overlays, pen/pencil grips etc.
+We are led by 'The Graduated Approach'.
+All children are entitled to quality first teaching adapted to match their individual needs to enable them to access the curriculum.
+For most children with SEN, settings and schools are able to support their needs through reasonable adjustments made to the quality first teaching.

+Class teachers and/or support staff may be allocated to work with your child on a 1-1 basis or in a small group to target more specific needs.

+If appropriate, specialist equipment may be provided for your child, such as writing slopes, coloured overlays, pen/pencil grips etc.